-Meet our Board of Directors
+Meet our Board of

 FOUNDER & PRESIDENT

-I’m Jenn (she/her), a Clinical Psychologist, Adjunct professor, and co-founder of guts., where we’re on a mission to make mental health skills relatable, practical, and accessible for everyone.
+• I’m Jenn (she/her), a Clinical Psychologist, Adjunct professor, and co-founder of guts., where we’re on a mission to make mental health skills relatable, practical, and accessible for everyone.
 I’m a first generation college student and I earned my PhD at the University of Washington in Seattle, where I learned mental health skills and strategies that I personally use every day.
 I’ve taught these skills in all kinds of settings, from classrooms to community groups, and I’ve seen firsthand how transformative they can be.
-I’m all about breaking down mental health stigma and bringing science-backed strategies out of the therapy room and into everyday life—where they belong!
+I’m all about breaking down mental health stigma and bringing science-backed strategies into everyday life—where they belong!
 I’m also deeply committed to social justice and making mental health inclusive for everyone.

 On a personal note, my own experience with anxiety, combined with a family history of mental health challenges and alcohol abuse, fuels my passion for mental health advocacy.
 I strive to share my story to combat stigma and help reduce feelings of shame.

-Fun Fact: I’m a proud Vermonter who’s serious about her syrup.
+• I’m a proud Vermonter who’s serious about her syrup.
 My family has been sugarmakers in the Northeast Kingdom of VT for generations, and you can usually find me carrying around a bottle of pure maple syrup, just in case!

 BOARD MEMBER